mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.5/index.md

 - COPS-2988 - Provide access permissions with full capabilities to the user.
 - COPS-3195 - Fix cluster authentication issues running in strict mode and issues arising from transient errors in the 'ip-detect' script.
 - COPS-3485/DCOS_OSS-3937 - Prevent loss of ZK myid configuration file by recreating the deleted myid configuration file and restarting exhibitor
-- DCOS-38655 - Assign IAM `login_endpoint` to Admin Router.
+- DCOS-38655 - Force all login requests through Admin Router.
-- DCOS-39259 - Fix error handling issues for StartTLS.
+- DCOS-39259 - Add error handling for `StartTLS` in case of socket failure.
 - DCOS-39260 - Fix LDAP login failure after upgrade from 1.11.1 to 1.11.3.
 - DCOS_OSS-3932 - Update Java version from 8u151 to 8u181.